 Position: Select a position for the backend server.
 Backend servers with lower numbers will be queried first.
 For better performance, make sure that the backend server that is likely to get the most requests is on top of the list.

 Server: Select or add a RADIUS server.
-How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.
+For how to add a network definition, see Definitions & Users > Network Definitions > Network Definitions.